IJOHMN (IInternational Journal online of Humanities)

 - Putting your name on another person’s research work

-- Copying words and ideas from somewhere else without giving citation
+- Copying words and ideas from somewhere else without giving the citation

 - Failing to put a quote in quotation marks